IsoniazidOther Names: INH Drug Class: Opportunistic Infections and Coinfections

 - About any medical conditions you have or have had, for example, or problems.

-- About anything that could affect your ability to take medicines, such as difficulty swallowing, difficulty remembering to take pills, or any health conditions that may prevent your use of medicines.
+- About anything that could affect your ability to take medicines, such as difficulty swallowing, difficulty remembering to take scheduled doses, or any health conditions that may prevent you from getting an injection (shot).

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Isoniazid may affect the way other medicines or products work, and other medicines or products may affect how isoniazid works.
 Ask your health care provider if there are interactions between isoniazid and the other medicines you take.